wazuh/wazuh-documentation/source/packaging/generate-osx-package.rst

  # ./generate_wazuh_packages.sh -b v3.10.2 -s /tmp

-This will build a 3.10.2 package and store it in ``/tmp``.
+This will build a 3.10.2 Wazuh agent OSX  package and store it in ``/tmp``.

 .. code-block:: console

  # ./generate_wazuh_packages.sh -b v3.10.2 -s /tmp -j 6

-This will also build a 3.10.2 package and store it in ``/tmp`` but will use 6 jobs to compile the sources.
+This will also build a 3.10.2 Wazuh agent OSX package and store it in ``/tmp`` but will use 6 jobs to compile the sources.

 .. code-block:: console